-He had just graduated with his master's degree in music from the University of Rochester Eastman School of Music, when Vernon Ichisaka and Charles Nagao, the pioneers of the Seabrook JACL, got Fuyuume involved.
-'My father saw the leadership quality in John," said Irene Kaneshiki, a Seabrook JACL member and daughter of Charles Nagao.
-"He's a real take charge kind of person.'
+He had just graduated with his master's degree in music from the University of Rochester Eastman School of Music, when Vernon Ichisaka and Charles Nagao, the pioneers of the Seabrook JACL, got Fuvuume involved.
+"My father saw the leadership quality in John," said Irene Kaneshiki, a Seabrook JACL member and daughter of Charles Nagao.
+"He's a real take charge kind of person."
 His involvement with JACL has created many fond memories.
 He met and married his wife Setsuko, also a Seabrook JACLer.
 And at a JACL national convention in 1950s New York, Fuyuume performed the JACL anthem with Bill Wakatsuki, a baritone.

-Fuyuume, was the 1992 election of Lillian Kimura as the JACL's first female national "I still have the T-shirt that says, 'Elect Kimura," said Fuyuume with a laugh.
+The most memorable convention, said Fuyuume, was the 1992 election of Lillian Kimura as the JACL's first female national president.
+"I still have the T-shirt that says, 'Elect Kimura," said Fuyuume with a laugh.